jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

 ### 24 Saving of regulations made under certain repealed enactments
 Regulations that—may be amended or revoked by regulations made under this Act; but until so revoked shall continue in force as if that enactment had not been repealed.
-  (a) Were made under an enactment repealed by this Act (whether alone or in conjunction with any other enactment or enactments); and
+  (a) were made under an enactment repealed by this Act (whether alone or in conjunction with any other enactment or enactments); and
-  (b) Have not been revoked by this Act,—
+  (b) have not been revoked by this Act,—

 ## Part 4 — General provisions